Magnificent Seven (Port of Spain): Whitehall

-White Hall, on 29 Maraval Road, is the largest residence on the road.
-Originally called Rosenweg, it was built by Joseph Leon Agostini, a cocoa planter, based upon his design plans.
+White Hall, located at 29 Maraval Road, is the largest residence on the street and is the current Office of the Prime Minister of Trinidad and Tobago.
+Originally known as Rosenweg, it was built by Joseph Leon Agostini, a cocoa planter, who designed the home himself.

 Agostini's family was from Corsica, and the influence is reflected in the house's Moorish Mediterranean inspired architecture.
 Construction began in 1904, by James Moore of Barbados, and it took three years to complete the project, except for the roof that was not completed until 1910.
 The exterior was built using white limestone from Barbados.
 It was a three-storied building with four reception halls, a library, drawing room, wine cellars, and large galleries.
 There were six bedroom suites with large dressing rooms and advanced, modern bathrooms.
 The house had long corridors, wide-sweeping marble staircases, and a service lift between floors.

 Agostini died in 1906, but his family occupied the house until they were unable to make payments on the mortgage and it was foreclosed by William Gordon Grant in 1910, according to the National Trust.
 Some believe that the Agostinis never lived in White Hall, because the cocoa industry, which was strong when construction began, collapsed while the house was being built.